-On October 9, 2018, concurrently with the execution of the Simplification Agreement, dated as of October 9, 2018 (the "Simplification Agreement"), by and among Antero Resources, Antero Midstream (f/k/a Antero Midstream GP LP), Antero Midstream Partners LP ("Antero Midstream Partners") and certain of their affiliates (the "Simplification Agreement"), certain affiliates of Warburg Pincus LLC and Yorktown Partners LLC (collectively, the "Sponsor Holders"); Antero Midstream GP LP; AR Sub, a wholly owned subsidiary of Antero Resources; and Paul M. Rady, Glen C. Warren, Jr. and certain of their respective affiliates (collectively, the "Management Stockholders") entered into a Stockholders' Agreement (the "Stockholders' Agreement"), which became effective as of the Closing and which governs certain rights and obligations of the parties following because they no longer hold the requisite number of shares of Antero Midstream Common Stock.
+On October 9, 2018, concurrently with the execution of the Simplification Agreement, dated as of October 9, 2018 (the "Simplification Agreement"), by and among Antero Resources, Antero Midstream (f/k/a Antero Midstream GP LP), Antero Midstream Partners LP ("Antero Midstream Partners") and certain of their affiliates (the "Simplification Agreement"), certain affiliates of Warburg Pincus LLC and Yorktown Partners LLC (collectively, the "Sponsor Holders"); Antero Midstream GP LP; AR Sub, a wholly owned subsidiary of Antero Resources; and Paul M. Rady, Glen C. Warren, Jr. and certain of their respective affiliates (collectively, the "Management Stockholders") entered into a Stockholders' Agreement (the "Stockholders' Agreement"), which became effective as of the Closing and which governs certain rights and obligations of the parties following the consummation of the Simplification Transactions.
+The Sponsor Holders and the Management Stockholders no longer have rights under the Stockholders' Agreement because they no longer hold the requisite number of shares of Antero Midstream Common Stock.

-Under the Stockholders' Agreement, and subject to additional limitations in the event of a Fundamental Change (as defined in the Stockholders' Agreement), AR Sub is entitled to designate two directors, who initially were Mr. Rady and Mr. Warren, for nomination and election to the Board for so long as, together with its affiliates, AR Sub owns an amount of shares equal to at least 8% of the qualifying Antero Midstream Common Stock and one director so long as it owns an amount of shares equal to at least 5% of the qualifying Antero Midstream Common Stock and one director so long as it owns an amount of shares equal to at least 5% of the qualifying Antero Midstream Common Stock and one director so long as it owns an amount of shares equal to at least 5% of the qualifying Antero Midstream Common Stock.
+Under the Stockholders' Agreement, and subject to additional limitations in the event of a Fundamental Change (as defined in the Stockholders' Agreement), AR Sub is entitled to designate two directors, who initially were Mr. Rady and Mr. Warren, for nomination and election to the Board for so long as, together with its affiliates, AR Sub owns an amount of shares equal to at least 8% of the qualifying Antero Midstream Common Stock and one director so long as it owns an amount of shares equal to at least 5% of the qualifying Antero Midstream Common Stock.
 On April 30, 2021, Mr. Warren retired from the Board and, in connection with his retirement, AR Sub designated Michael N. Kennedy as its replacement director to serve on the Board to fill the resulting vacancy.
-Mr. Kennedy also stood for election at the 2021 annual meeting as AR Sub's director nominee.
+Mr. Kennedy also stood for election at the 2021 annual meeting as AR Sub's director nominee